jackdesert/jackdesert.github.io/_posts/2018-07-05-uwsgi-nginx--common-hurdles.markdown

     application = Flask(__name__)
     ...

-There are four pieces that must align.
+There are three pieces that must align.
 In our case they are as follows:

   1. the "application" part (after the colon) in the mount option
   2. "application" is imported in wsgi.py